The dataregistry package

 • input_datasets (list, optional) – List of dataset ids that were the input to this execution

-• input_production_datasets (list, optional) – List of production dataset ids that were the input to this execution
+• input_production_datasets (list, optional) – List of production dataset ids that were inputs to this execution

 • max_config_length (int, optional) – Maxiumum number of lines to read from a configuration file